 As a result, we are frequently asked to serve on task forces to develop new laws and regulations and to serve on the boards of local and national organizations and coalitions.
 For instance, our in-house lobbyist Anne Bryant serves as the Chair of the Government Relations Committee for the Medical Professional Liability Association (MPL Association).
 We are established as a leading advocate for laws that impact health care liability, insurance, and patient safety.
 In addition, we work to promote civil justice issues from a defense perspective.

 As we keep abreast of issues facing our region, our strong advocacy continues nationally and in states in which we provide coverage.
-We focus on work such as supporting the Good Samaritan Health Professionals Act, the Affordable Care Act’s provision that no new standard of care for medical liability claims is created by the ACA, and working closely with state medical associations and specialty societies in Alaska, Idaho, Oregon, and Washington.
+We focus on work such as supporting Crisis Standard of Care, the Good Samaritan Health Professionals Act, COVID-19 liability and telemedicine liability protections.
+We also work to defeat proposals that increase the cap on non-economic damages recoverable in person injury and wrongful death actions in states that have damage caps in effect.
+In addition, we work closely with state hospital and medical associations and specialty societies in Alaska, California, Idaho, Oregon, and Washington.

 We also recognize the importance of bipartisan support of candidates open to reasonable laws in our areas of emphasis: health care liability reform, insurance, and patient safety.
-We support efforts to recruit intelligent and concerned legislative and judicial candidates with a balanced and fair approach, who are able and willing to look at all sides of these issues.
+We support efforts to recruit concerned, legislative and judicial candidates who have a balanced and fair approach and who are able and willing to look at all sides of these issues.

 - Will National Health Care Reform Inadvertently Create New Types of Medical Liability Claims